keva161/POMFramework/README.md

 Contact: kevin@kevintuck.co.uk

-A Selenium Webdriver framework built with an interpretation of the page object model utilizing C# and MSTest.
+A Selenium Webdriver framework built with an interpretation of the page object model utilizing C# and Nunit.

-Built to be as easy as possible for non-technical users of the framework to be able to understand the test cases and create their own using language that reads just like English.
+Wraps many of the common features of Selenium such as finding elements, performing page actions in a syntax that reads like English and gives non technical stackeholders the ability to easily understand and contribute to the tests.

 Todo: Create additional page classes and associated mapping elements to interact with the elements of the page.

+Still in development.